Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 Slip Risk in Wet Areas

-Production floors often need traction, but too much texture can make cleaning harder.
-We tune finish levels by zone instead of taking a one-texture approach.
+Wet production zones need traction, but excessive texture can make cleaning harder.
+We tune the surface by room.

 Rolling Loads & Impact

-Barrels, kegs, carts, forklifts, pallet jacks, and bottling-line traffic demand flooring that is designed for more than light commercial wear.
+Barrels, kegs, carts, forklifts, pallet jacks and production equipment demand more than light commercial coating performance.

 Brewhouse & Mash Areas

-These spaces typically need heavier-duty systems that can handle hot water, thermal cycling, moisture, and repeated production cleaning.
+These spaces often need heavier-duty urethane cement or quartz systems that can handle hot water, washdowns, thermal cycling and cleaning chemistry.

 Fermentation & Tank Rooms

-Tank rooms often require predictable traction, cleanability, and durable flooring around wet operations, hose-downs, and equipment bases.
+Tank rooms need predictable traction, cleanability and durable surfaces around wet operations, hose-downs and equipment bases.

 Barrel Rooms, Cellars & Aging Areas

-Moisture, rolling barrels, leaks, and heavier operational wear make these rooms strong candidates for robust resin systems.
+Moisture, rolling barrels, leaks, acids and cellar conditions make these rooms strong candidates for robust resin systems.

 Cold Storage & Service Corridors

-Transitions between temperatures, condensation, and regular traffic can all affect flooring performance if the system is not matched to the space.
+Cold transitions, condensation and regular traffic can affect flooring performance when the system is not matched to the space.

 Tasting Rooms & Front-of-House